maikelthedev/FluxTerraCluster/README.md

 * To use my own Hetzner account, client supplies API access to his (don't even dream of finding the keys to it here, I wasn't born yesterday, I've been doing this for a while).
 * To create my own Talos OS snapshot, client supplies his own ready-made snapshots for this (a quick google also reveals they aren't hard to produce though).

+## Optional stretch:

+* Being able to add x86 worker nodes (there are snapshots for this too)

 ## Some initial thoughts

 * Run a Min.io single-node development server as destination for the Velero backups.
 This should be configurable in the Terraformed code.